Vybz Kartel: Murder conviction

-2014–2024: Music and release
+2014–2026: Music and release

 Despite his incarceration in 2011, Vybz Kartel released new music prolifically.
 Jamaican prison officials denied allowing him recording privileges and Kartel refused to state the exact source of the recordings, despite the lyrical content including current events.

 In 2016, while in prison, Kartel released his most internationally successful album, King of the Dancehall, which peaked at number 2 on the US Billboard Reggae Chart.
 The album included the single "Fever" which topped various local music charts and became his most successful on streaming websites.
 "Fever" was certified gold in 2020.

 In January 2020, Kartel released a 10-track album, To Tanesha, which was dedicated to his ex-wife and mother of his three children, Tanesha Johnson.
 They co-produced the album with their respective record labels: Short Boss Muzik and Vybz Kartel Muzik.
 On 26 June 2020, Kartel released his fifteenth studio album, Of Dons & Divas.

 In April 2020, a three-member panel of judges in the Jamaican Court of Appeal reaffirmed Kartel's conviction.
 On 17 April 2020, the Court of Appeal reduced Kartel's parole eligibility to 32 years and 6 months, citing Justice Campbell's failure to consider time the singer had spent in jail while awaiting trial in 2014.

 On 14 March 2024, Kartel's conviction was quashed by the UK Privy Council due to juror misconduct, requiring the Jamaica Court of Appeal to decide if a retrial would take place.
 On 31 July 2024, Kartel, along with Shawn ‘Shawn Storm’ Campbell, Kahira Jones, and Andre St. John were freed after the Jamaica Court of Appeal declined to retry the case, citing expense, passage of time, and Kartel's declining health among the reasons.

 Vybz Kartel's album Party With Me received a 2025 Grammy Awards nomination for Best Reggae Album.

+In July 2026, Vybz Kartel's 2016 single "Fever" was certified Gold by the British Phonographic Industry (BPI), recognizing more than 400,000 combined sales and streams in the United Kingdom.
+The song, produced by TJ Records and featured on his album King of the Dancehall, became Kartel's first Gold-certified single in the UK after previously receiving a Silver certification in 2023.